panta82/aurelia-contact-manager/README.md

 #### Bad

-* Feels old-school next to react
-* Still fiddly component setup, separate templates means you have to type magic strings against models (+ poor tooling)
+* Still fiddly component setup, separate templates means you have to type magic strings against models (poor tooling in editors doesn't help)
 * Bad error messages, difficult debugging
+* `EventAggregator` sync system feels absolutely archaic compared to the one way data flows from The Big 3.
+* Low mind-share